mzovadia/starter-package/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Static Site Starter Kit

-This repo is a gulp starter for this CSS Tricks tutorial.
+This repo is a gulp starter kit that includes Assemble, Susy, Breakpoint and Scut

-Remember to do run the `npm install` command after cloning this repo :)